plumvillage/oracles/_sources/tmp/oracles.txt

 #.

-    | Smooth runs the water where the brook is deep.
-    | What stronger breastplate than a heart untainted?
+    | With the help of your good hands
+    | The cowslips tall her pensioners be.

 #.

-    | Then wisely, good sir, weigh our sorrow with our comfort,
+    | We'll wear out,
+    | In a wall'd prison, packs and sects of great ones,
-    | that ebb and flow by the moon.
+    | That ebb and flow by the moon.

 #.